 The bot will not enter a new position until another position is closed --manually or through an automation-- and capital becomes available in the portfolio.

-Automations that encountered an error will be displayed in the bot log with a red circle and an explanation of why the bot discontinued the automation.
-The date and time the automation failed is also listed.
+Automations that encountered an error are displayed with a red circle with an explanation of why the bot discontinued the automation.
+The date and time the automation failed are also listed.